arthurmauvezin/devops-lab/answers.md

 command: sudo docker run app

 ## 2.3
-question: Ports are not opened
+question: Ports are not opened so no access
 command: sudo docker run -p 3000:3000 -td app

 ## 2.5